Simultaneous occurrence of sliding and crossing limit cycles in piecewise linear planar vector fields: Introduction and statement of the main results

 {\it Discontinuous piecewise linear systems} with two regions separated by a straight line have received a lot of attention during the last years, see for instance \cite{FPRTb,HZ, HY, LNT, LNTb, LP,N} among other papers.
 In \cite{HZ}, the authors conjectured that piecewise linear systems with two regions separated by a straight line could have at most two crossing limit cycles.
 Later on in \cite{HY}, the authors provided numerical evidence on the existence of three crossing limit cycles, which was analytically proved in \cite{LP}.
 Sufficient condition on piecewise linear system implying the existence of at most 3 crossing limit cycles can be found in \cite{FPRTb,LNTb,N}.
 As far as we know, there are no examples of piecewise linear vector fields separated by a straight line with more than 3 crossing limit cycles.
 In fact, although there is no proof, it is common sense that 3 is very likely the upper bound in this case.
 It is worthwhile to mention that the shape of the discontinuity set plays an important role in the number of crossing limit cycles.
 Indeed, if the discontinuity set is not a straight line, then one may find an arbitrary number of crossing limit cycles (see \cite{NP}).

 Notice that all the above discussion about the number of limit cycles for piecewise linear systems is only concerned with crossing limit cycles.
-So, it is natural to inquire what happens when one also considers sliding limit cycles.
-Is it possible to have more than 3 limit cycles when sliding limit cycles are allowed?
+Thus, it is natural to inquire what happens when one also considers sliding limit cycles.
+In this way, some natural questions arise on the coexistence of sliding and crossing limit cycles: Is it possible to have more than 3 limit cycles when sliding limit cycles are allowed?
 In other words, is it possible to find examples with 3 crossing limit cycles and one additional sliding limit cycle?

 Accordingly, in the present paper, we aim to investigate the simultaneous existence of sliding limit cycles and how they change the upper bound for the number of limit cycles for piecewise linear vector fields with two zones separated by the straight line $x=0$.
 Firstly, we provide a canonical form for a class of these systems assuming that each linear system has a center, a real one for $y<0$ and a virtual one for $y>0$, such that the real center is a global center.
 That is, the period annulus of the real center is the whole plane but the singularity.
 Then, proceeding with a first order piecewise linear perturbation, we study the bifurcation of crossing limit cycles.
 In short, it is shown that any configuration of $1$, $2$ or $3$ crossing limit cycles can bifurcate from the periodic solutions of the unperturbed system.
-We also study the stability of the higher amplitude crossing limit cycle and the infinity.
+We also study the stability of the higher amplitude crossing limit cycle and of the infinity.
 Secondly, we see that a sliding cycle can be detected after a second order piecewise linear perturbation.
-Finally, imposing the existence of a sliding limit cycle we prove that only one adittional crossing limit cycle can appear.
-Therefore, we conclude that for this particular class of piecewise linear vector fields, the sliding limit cycles do not increase the upper bound for the number of limit cycles.
+Finally, imposing the existence of a sliding limit cycle we prove that only one additional crossing limit cycle can appear.
+Therefore, we conclude that at a second order analysis and for this particular class of piecewise linear vector fields, the sliding limit cycles do not increase the upper bound for the number of limit cycles and, additionally, a sliding limit cycle coexists with at most one crossing limit cycle.